-Certificate Program in Horticulture
+Certificate Programs in Horticulture

 Founded in 1894, the Michigan State University Institute of Agricultural Technology (IAT) delivers innovative, educational programs that develop career-ready graduates through intensive, practical learning and skill enhancement.